gocd/gocd-ecs-elastic-agent/docs/faq.md

 ## Q. I am using Spot Instances, how do I check my savings?

 The plugin currently does not capture any data to calculate the savings.
 AWS provides a Spot Instance [Savings Summary](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-savings.html) page to get this information.
 Alternatively, you can also subscribe to the [Spot Instance Data Feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html) to get this information from AWS.

+## Q. My agents are getting killed while running a job.
+What can be the issue?

+You might have multiple GoCD servers with cluster profiles pointing to the same ECS cluster with the same name.
+This would cause the plugin of one GoCD server to terminate pods started by the plugin in the other GoCD servers, since those pods won't register with the former.
+Make sure you use different cluster names for each of your running server instances.